 After reluctantly returning home, I now use this passion for travel to create incredible experiences of Japan and Vietnam for others.
 When I'm not travelling, you can find me at the cinema watching anything and everything, or exploring London with my trusty bike.

-Start planning your tailor-made trip with Rebecca by calling
+Start planning your tailor-made trip with Rebecca

 I'll never forget when…